Testeh69/ML_learning/README.md

 ### Use of the repo

-If you want to donwload the repo and see the projects do the command below.
+If you want to donwload the repo and see the projects, do the command below.

 ```bash
 git clone https://github.com/Testeh69/ML_learning.git